NatyaHans/HiPerGatorOnboarding/_posts/2024-3-2-FileTransfer.md

 categories: [HiPerGator,bash, linux, windows]
 ---

+Navigating your way through the cluster is helpful if you learn basic bash scripting.

 Navigating your way on the cluster
 ------
-Now that you are on the cluster, let us learn some basic commands to navigate your way.First  you need to know your location on the cluster.
+Now that you are on the cluster, let us learn some basic commands to navigate your way.
+First  you need to know your location on the cluster.
 Type:

     pwd